jpminda/jpminda.github.io/README.md

-## JP Minda Code, Examples and Scripts
+## JP Minda Code, Examples, and Scripts

 ## About me
 Professor of Psychology at